 Considering that the Tesla Model X has been around for as long as it has and the Tesla Model Y is a relative newcomer both vehicles share quite a lot of similarities.
 That said, the Model X has the likes of heated seats, a heated steering wheel and exterior driver aids like wiper blade defrosters and washer nozzle heaters for owners living in colder climes.

-The Tesla Model X also boasts an impressive HEPA air filtration system that has yet to appear in the Model Y. However, given the way that Tesla constantly updates its range you may well see features that currently only appear in the Model X soon appearing in the Model Y too.
+Given the way that Tesla constantly updates its range you may well see other features that currently only appear in the Model X soon appearing in the Model Y too.
 And vice versa for that matter.

 Tesla Model X vs. Tesla Model Y: Outlook